PowerShift Publications 2018-2011

 Stop the Corporate Giveaway – A Transatlantic Plea for Sanity in the EU-Canada CETA Negotiations

-Sold democracy?
+A sold democracy?
 CETA, TTIP and the impact on municipal services of general interest and public services

-Author(s): Harald Klimenta, Maritta Strasser and Peter Fuchs
+Authors: Harald Klimenta, Maritta Strasser and Peter Fuchs

-TTIP - Non-Paper
+TTIP – Non-paper

 TTIP: Surrender to corporations?